linux4life798/xmpptools/mio/README.md

 # Description

-This directory is MIO specific utilities and settings.
+This directory is for MIO specific utilities and settings.